An FME Server system consists of a Client layer and a Server layer, each with a number of components.

 FME Server Components

 A Java Web Application Server is required in order to run the FME Server Web User Interface, FME Server Web Services, and any other web clients.
 Depending on installation configuration, the Web Application Server may be a version of Apache Tomcat included with FME Server.
-(The version of Apache Tomcat for this documented release is 8.5.14.)
 Alternatively, it may be a servlet provided separately.
 Supported servlets are Apache Tomcat and Oracle WebLogic.

 2 Web Clients

 The Web User Interface is included with FME Server and can be run in a browser.

 Custom web clients can be developed on top of the FME Server REST API.

 FME Server provides predefined services to carry out common tasks.
 Services provided with FME Server include:

 - Transformation Services, which include the Data Download, Job Submitter, Data Streaming, and KML Network Link services.

 4 Non-Web Clients

 - FME Workbench is the authoring environment for FME Server but can also be used to submit jobs to FME Server through a number of transformers.